 Ahhh, island life, but Canadian style… This stunner in Lake Huron, northern Ontario, is the largest freshwater island in the world.
 Manitoulin provides a beautiful glimpse into some aspects of Canadian Indigenous culture, and with its rustic beauty and secluded vibe, it offers an idyllic setting to relax in.

 The island itself has over 100 lakes to explore, along with waterfalls, trails, beaches, and lighthouses which are all hidden within the rugged scenery of Manitoulin.
-Plus, it happens to be one of the best places to see the Northern Lights.
+The cup and saucer trail in unmissable – especially in the fall when you’re faced with a sweeping mosaic of colours.
+Plus, in the peak months of fall, it happens to be one of the best places to see the Northern Lights.
 You don’t want to miss this one.